The Top Ten Things You Should Know Before Billing CPT 99490

 - You cannot bill CCM while a patient is in a Skilled Nursing Facility.

-7. Is it required to speak to the patient every month in order to bill for Chronic Care Management?
+7. Is It Required to Speak to the Patient Monthly to Bill for Chronic Care Management?

-No. While every attempt should be made to reach each enrolled patient every month, it is likely that some patients will choose not to engage in any given month.
-This does not mean that you cannot bill during a month that the patient cannot be reached.
+No. While every attempt should be made to reach each enrolled patient every month, some patients will likely choose not to engage in any given month.
+This does not mean you cannot bill during a month when the patient cannot be reached.
 As long as 20 minutes of meaningful clinical staff time, such as chart work and care coordination activities, are completed, you can, and should, bill for the service.

 The healthcare provider is responsible for collecting the 20% coinsurance for traditional Medicare plans.
 The cost will vary for Medicare Advantage plans.
 If CCM is outsourced to a partner, the billing provider is still responsible for collection.

 9. How Do You Actually Complete a Claim?

 Follow these steps to complete a claim for Chronic Care Management:

 - Use 99490 for 20 minutes of service, regardless of the time over 20 minutes.

 - The place of service should be listed as the provider’s office or location code 11.

 - When billing manually, use the “Date of Service” listed from the clinical record.